kyzn/world-cup-slack-php/README.md

 ### Requirements

   - PHP >= 5.3
-  - You need a token from Slack:
+  - You need an incoming webhook URL from Slack:
-    - Jump at https://api.slack.com/custom-integrations/legacy-tokens (you have to login)
+    - Create an app at https://api.slack.com/apps?new_app=1
+    - Go to your app details page at https://api.slack.com
+    - Go to "Incoming webhooks" on left navigation
-    - and you will find your token.
+    - and you will find your URL.

 ### Installation